 This DNS-based content filtering service has free and paid options.
 CleanBrowsing focuses on privacy, especially for households with children and can block adult content.
 Users of the free service are never tracked and paid users can opt to not be tracked.

-How to set up a DNS server
+How to set up DNS servers

 Features to look for in a good DNS server

-- Pricing: Go for free options whenever possible
+- Pricing: Go for free options whenever possible.

 - Privacy: Does the DNS provider collect your data and your ISP address?